learn-co-curriculum/dsc-two-sample-t-tests-lab/README.md

 # -1.8915462966190268
 ```

-Using the data we have upto this point, we can visualize the t-statistic with t-statistic and calculate the area under curve to calculate our p-value.
+Using the data from the samples, you can now determine the critical values with the t-statistic and calculate the area under curve to determine the p-value.

-Let's write a function that ingests the calculated t-statistic, control and experimental group lengths to identify critical boundaries.
+Write a function `visualize_t` that uses matplotlib to display a standard t-distribution with vertical lines indentifying each critical value that signifies the rejection region.

 ```python